Hats-Protocol/hats-zodiac/docs/AUDITING.md

 However, the Safe ecosystem has such strong network effects that it is worth the extra effort.
 The organizations that use Hats Protocol specifically want delegated Safes, not some other type of account.
 And they want to use the Safe-compatible apps they are already familiar with, like Safe’s own UI or others like Den.

 Therefore, the primary objective HatsSignerGate seeks to accomplish is to lock down a Safe so that its signers can use the Safe to manage its assets but not change any of its properties.
 Of utmost importance is that the signers not be able to jailbreak those constraints.
 Specifically, the signers should not be able to:

 - Add or remove signers
 - Change the threshold
 - Disable HSG as a module on the Safe
 - Remove HSG as a guard on the Safe
 - Do anything else that would allow them to do 1-4.
 This includes:
   - Enabling other modules on the Safe
-- Executing delegatecalls to contracts that directly update the Safe’s state in such a way that cannot be detected by HSG’s guard functionality
+  - Executing delegatecalls to contracts that directly update the Safe's state in such a way that cannot be detected by HSG's guard functionality
-- Changing the Safe singleton that provides the logic to the Safe’s proxy
+  - Changing the Safe singleton that provides the logic to the Safe's proxy
   - Changing the fallback handler

 > **Warning**
 > These limitations must not be violated.